abdennebi/cloud-native-tools/README.md

 # Kubernetes Tools

 ## Developer Tools
+- [Draft](https://github.com/Azure/draft): Draft makes it easy to build applications that run on Kubernetes.
+Draft targets the "inner loop" of a developer's workflow: as they hack on code, but before code is committed to version control.
 - [Kubectx](https://github.com/ahmetb/kubectx): Fast way to switch between clusters and namespaces in kubectl
 - [Kube-ps1](https://github.com/jonmosco/kube-ps1): Kubernetes prompt info for bash and zsh
 - [Skaffold](https://github.com/GoogleContainerTools/skaffold): Easy and Repeatable Kubernetes Development